 As a leader, how do you build an organization that both succeeds and makes an enduring impact on society?
 At Lead Where You Stand, you’ll hear from world-class speakers in an intimate environment who will inspire you to lead well and pursue the greater good.
 Whether you come from the business world, a non-profit organization or the government, you’ll gain valuable new insights and skills.
 You can even stay in comfortable rooms on Westmont’s beautiful campus.

-Register today; attendance is limited to 225 people.
-Take advantage of this transformative, low-cost conference: $349 until March 15; $449 after.
+Registration opens in early 2020.
+Attendance is limited to 225 people.
+Take advantage of this transformative, low-cost conference: $399 until March 15; $449 after.